mattermost-community/focalboard/website/site/content/contribute/getting-started/dev-tips.md

 ## Database

-By default, data is stored in a sqlite datebase `focalboard.db`.
+By default, data is stored in a sqlite database `focalboard.db`.
 You can view and edit this directly using `sqlite3 focalboard.db` from bash.

 ## Unit tests